 Yibin Li 李艺彬

 Chinese-born violinist Yibin Li has been playing violin since she was 5 years old -- her career is the product of a life in music.
-She has appeared in the United States, Canada, China, Taiwan, Hong Kong, and Japan, and performed as a soloist with the best known orchestras in China.
+She has appeared in the United States, Europe, Canada, and Japan, and performed as a soloist with renowned orchestras in China, Taiwan and Hong Kong.
 In addition to performance, Li is a passionate educator, teaching violin and music theory at institutions in the US and China.

-Li is on the violin faculty at Mannes School of Music The New School, and a visiting professor at both Xi'an Conservatory of Music and Beijing Central University for Normal Studies.
-Since 2012, she has been on the faculty of the Bowdoin International Music Festival, and is a founding faculty member of the first Xi'an Bowdoin International Music Festival in October 2014.
-During her last 2-month residency at Xi'an Conservatory in 2011, she gave several master classes, ran workshops, and played recitals.
+Li is on the violin faculty at Mannes School of Music The New School, The Juilliard School Pre-College, and a visiting professor at both Xi'an Conservatory of Music and Beijing Central University for Normal Studies.
+She has been on the faculty of the Bowdoin International Music Festival, the Portland Bach Virtuosi Festival, and was a founding faculty member of the first Xi'an Bowdoin International Music Festival.
+During her residency at Xi'an Conservatory in 2011, she gave several master classes, ran workshops, and played recitals.

 Extending her performance experience to acting, she starred in Parisian theater director Irina Book’s theatrical piece, La Vie Matérielle.
 Premiering in 2010 at the French Institute Alliance Francaise in New York City, the piece later enjoyed a month-long, sold-out run at La MaMa Theater.